Get all your news in one place.

 Are, Sweden

 An alternative to going high in altitude in search of snow is to go high in latitude.
 Finland and Sweden have resorts open until May, but the problem is a lack of direct flights come spring.
-The exception is Are (skistar.com), which is two hours from Trondheim airport and genuinely caters to all level of skier.
+The exception is Are (skistar.com), which is two hours from Trondheim airport and genuinely caters to all levels of skier.
 Its highest run, at 1,270m, is nearly a kilometre above town, and beginners and nervous intermediates can pass under the fastest black runs through a series of tunnels to explore cosier trails zig-zagging through the trees.
 The town is more lively than a lot of its Nordic rivals, but food and drink are expensive in Scandinavia, so many families opt for self-catering apartments (which generally come with their own saunas).
 And Are has an extensive network of cross-country trails.

-Norway
+Geilo, Norway

-Geilo is still snowy late in the season
+Geilo is still snowy late in the season (Getty/iStock)

 The Nordic country with plenty of direct flights from the UK in April – and easy onward rail connections – is Norway.
 From Oslo airport, it’s a direct two- to four-hour train ride to resorts such as Kvitfell and Hemsedal.
-And the new tram connection from Bergen airport allows you to visit Geilo and Myrkdalen relatively easily.
+And the tram connection from Bergen airport allows you to visit Geilo and Myrkdalen relatively easily.
 Norway’s resorts are less challenging and more orientated to young families than most in the Alps.
-But for child-free weekenders, Voss has a new gondola, which rises directly from the railway station to a mass of nicely varied pistes, so you can ski until 2.30pm and be on the 7pm flight home.
+But for child-free weekenders, Voss has a great gondola, which rises directly from the railway station to a mass of nicely varied pistes, so you can ski until 2.30pm and be on the 7pm flight home.

 Hintertux, Austria

 Most of the resorts mentioned here only close in early May.
-But if you’re keen to extend your ski season beyond that, there was one Alpine resort that remained open to recreational skiers year-round even in last summer’s baking heat.
+But if you’re keen to extend your ski season beyond that, there was one Alpine resort that remained open to recreational skiers year-round even in the baking heat of summer 2022.
 The Hintertux glacier straddles the main Alpine ridge dividing the northern and southern Alps, and so benefits from snowstorms from both directions.
 Of course, out-of-season skiing is limited, unless the lower runs and off-piste itineraries back down to the village are still open.
 (Off-piste skiing on the glacier itself is strictly verboten because of the many crevasses.)
 But there are other attractions, such as tours of the Ice Palace, an amazing network of tunnels discovered in the glacier, with a boat ride included, and breakfast or lunch in a gondola.
 From that vantage point, even in midsummer, you can see snow all around you.

 Sign up to read this article